hypervel/hypervel.org/docs/docs/broadcasting.md

 However, remember that we also broadcast the task's creation.
 If your JavaScript application is also listening for this event in order to add tasks to the task list, you will have duplicate tasks in your list: one from the end-point and one from the broadcast.
 You may solve this by using the `toOthers` method to instruct the broadcaster to not broadcast the event to the current user.

 ::: important
-Your event must use the `LaravelHyperf\Broadcasting\InteractsWithSockets` trait in order to call the `toOthers` method.
+Your event must use the `Hypervel\Broadcasting\InteractsWithSockets` trait in order to call the `toOthers` method.
 :::

 #### Configuration

 When you initialize a Laravel Echo instance, a socket ID is assigned to the connection.
 If you are using a global [Axios](https://github.com/mzabriskie/axios) instance to make HTTP requests from your JavaScript application, the socket ID will automatically be attached to every outgoing request as an `X-Socket-ID` header.
-Then, when you call the `toOthers` method, Laravel Hyperf will extract the socket ID from the header and instruct the broadcaster to not broadcast to any connections with that socket ID.
+Then, when you call the `toOthers` method, Hypervel will extract the socket ID from the header and instruct the broadcaster to not broadcast to any connections with that socket ID.

 If you are not using a global Axios instance, you will need to manually configure your JavaScript application to send the `X-Socket-ID` header with all outgoing requests.
 You may retrieve the socket ID using the `Echo.socketId` method: